Aarception/Mo-information-security-portfolio/README.md

 \
 ⁴ ![Methodology, Primary](https://github.com/Aarception/Mo-information-security-portfolio/blob/main/trust-infrastructure/New_Google_Career_Certificates_Impact_Report_Methodology.PDF)
 \
-⁵ **In-line with due diligence, attachments will be limited to the preceeding four primary-source artifacts, sans interpretive framing.**
+⁵ ** Attachments will be limited to the above four primary artifacts with any interpretive framing.**

 ---